Quantum Noise Reduction in the Space-based Gravitational Wave Antenna DECIGO Using Optical Springs and Homodyne Detection scheme: Quantum Noise in a Fabry–Perot Cavity with Diffraction Losses

 The circulating optical power in a Fabry-Perot cavity exerts a force on the test masses known as radiation pressure.
 Hence, to maintain the position of the test masses, a external balancing force is applied in feedback.
 When the cavity length is maintained at an offset greater than the resonance length, any outward displacement of test masses results in the intra-cavity power decreasing.
 This corresponds to a decrease of radiation pressure, which in-turn restores the cavity length to the original off-resonant length.
 This restoring behavior is known as optical spring.
 Conversely, when the cavity length in maintained at an offset less than the resonance length, any outward displacement of test masses increases the intra-cavity power, thus increasing the radiation pressure, and restoring the cavity length back to the original off-resonant length.
 This configuration of radiation pressure mediated restoring force is known as an optical anti-spring.
 In this work, we treat both of these configurations as same but with opposite signs of detuning angle, that characterizes the offset from resonant length of a cavity.

 When operating a cavity with any optical spring configuration, amplitude and phase quadrature fluctuations are coupled through the cross terms of the following coupling matrix, $G$ -

-here, $r_{\mathrm{\scalebox{0.5}{ITM}}}$ and $r_{\mathrm{\scalebox{0.5}{ETM}}}$ represent the amplitude reflectivities of ITM and ETM mirrors, respectively. $\phi$ is the detuning angle, ${\Omega}$ is the sideband frequency, and $c$ is the speed of light ($3{\times}10^8$ m/s).
+Here, $r_{\mathrm{\scalebox{0.5}{ITM}}}$ and $r_{\mathrm{\scalebox{0.5}{ETM}}}$ represent the amplitude reflectivities of ITM and ETM mirrors, respectively. $\phi$ is the detuning angle, ${\Omega}$ is the sideband frequency, and $c$ is the speed of light ($3{\times}10^8$ m/s).
 Furthermore, the amplitude quadrature quantum fluctuations, mediated by radiation pressure, couple to the test mass motion via the transfer function $2{\hbar}{\omega}_0A_{\mathrm{l}}/c$, where $A_{\mathrm{l}}$ represents the amplitude of the light incident on each test mass and the subscript $l$ used as an identifier.
-According to the equation of the motion, the test mass's displacement in response to this force exhibits a frequency dependence given by $1/ms^2$, where, $m$ is the mass of the ITM or ETM, taken as $100$\,kg in the default DESIGO design.
+According to the equation of motion, the test mass's displacement in response to this force exhibits a frequency dependence given by $1/ms^2$, where $m$ is the mass of the ITM or ETM, taken as $100$\,kg in the default DECIGO design, and $s$ is the complex frequency variable in the Laplace domain (or equivalently $s = i\omega$ in the Fourier domain).

 Any displacement of test masses is coupled to phase quadrature fluctuations via $2A_{\mathrm{l}}k_{0}$, where $k_{0}$ is the optical sprint constant.
 As a result, the phase and amplitude quadrature quantum fluctuations become intrinsically coupled inside a detuned cavity, in the presence of an optical spring.